Wednesday, 19 October 2016

-Statue of George II and Weavers Hall, Dublin redux.
+Statue of George II and Weavers Hall, Dublin redux and a few notes on Benjamin Rackstrow of the Fleet Street.

 The Statue of George II and Weavers Hall, Dublin (redux).